 Soka University begins our quest for academic excellence by recruiting top students of all nationalities and beliefs who are highly self-motivated.
 In addition to a rigorous curriculum, a variety of distinctive elements combine to create an educational experience of superior quality.

-- With a 9:1 student/faculty ratio (average class size of 13), our faculty can work individually with students to see how far they can go in exploring new concepts and learning opportunities.
+- With an 8:1 student/faculty ratio (average class size of 12), our faculty can work individually with students to see how far they can go in exploring new concepts and learning opportunities.

 - Our outstanding faculty is the highest caliber and enjoys working closely with students.

 - Students study a non-native language, and experience a semester of study abroad in a country where that language is spoken.
 The junior year semester abroad is a requirement for graduation and the cost is included in tuition.